ariary/kube-podpreemption-DoS/README.md

 1. Create low-priority pods (ie pods without priorityClass  ⇒ priority `0`).With a daemonSet to be sure to have one on each node: `kubectl apply -f simple/ds-no-pod-priority.yml`

-   At this point, you must have3 pods running, 1 on each nodes.
+   At this point, you must have 3 pods running, 1 on each nodes.
 Each nodes uses ~3 cpu.

 2. Create pod with high priority:`kubectl apply -f simple/pod-high.yml`.
 The key is it musts have `cpu` requests & limits so that:
    * Total cpu requested of all pods is greater than the total amount of cpu available for each nodes ⇒ exhaust the supply of CPU
    * cpu request is not greater than maximum node cpu ⇒ Making the pod scheduling possible (if lower-priority pod is evicted)

 See that this will evict a low-priority pod (`Pending` status) and start `high-priority`pod.